Charlotte Workers Compensation Lawyer

 Level two: If you and your employer/insurer still cannot reach terms, you can request a formal hearing with the NCIC.
 This is much like a normal trial; an administrative law judge (ALJ) will hear your case, and both parties can present evidence and call witnesses.
 Again, your goal will be to attempt to justify your rights to benefits.
 The judge will provide a decision at the end of the hearing.

 Level three – If the ALJ denies your claim, you have one final option: a request a hearing with the North Carolina Court of Appeals.
-Your attorney can explain if this is a good option for you, and help you navigate the process.
+Your workers comp lawyer can explain if this is a good option for you, and help you navigate the process.

-Your best resource for advice with workers’ compensation claims is a law firm that specifically handles claims of this nature.
-A workers’ compensation attorney can help with all aspects of the claims process, from initial claim to appeal, and ensure you get the full amount of benefits that you are entitled to.
+Your best resource for advice with workers comp claims is a law firm that specifically handles claims of this nature.
+A workers compensation lawyer can help with all aspects of the claims process, from initial claim to appeal, and ensure you get the full amount of benefits that you are entitled to.

-The work injury attorneys at Ted A. Greve & Associates, P.A. provide free consultations to injured workers and their families.
-We have over two decades of experience helping people in Charlotte get the benefits they need and deserve after serious work-related incidents.
+The Charlotte worker comp attorneys at Ted A. Greve & Associates, P.A. provide free consultations to injured workers and their families.
+We have over two decades of experience helping people in Charlotte get the benefits they need and deserve after serious work-related incidents, or personal injuries as a result of someone else’s negligence, or car accidents.
 We would be happy to help you too.

 - Carolinas Medical Center – 1000 Blythe Boulevard, Charlotte, NC 28203-5871 / (704) 355-2000